Anywhere-Fitness-I/Back-End/README.md

 ```
 ### Update Instructor class
 Allows an instructor to update a specific part of a class
-Make a PUT request to **/api/instructor/class/:id**
+Make a **PUT** request to **/api/instructor/class/:id**
 Must include a valid token
-:id refers to the id created when you post a class or an existing class
+:id refers to the id created when you post a class or an existing class for that instructor.
 Include the field(s) you wish to update (just the ones you want to update 😉)
 ```
 name